Himare4092/Super-Mario-All-Stars-autosplitter/README.md

-# Super Mario Bros.
-Autosplitter
+# Super Mario All-Stars Autosplitter
 LiveSplit autosplitter for NES/FDS Super Mario Bros. (with partial support for FDS Super Mario Bros.
 2, a.k.a.
 "SMB2J").

 ## Supported Emulators
-See the [Supported Emulators](https://github.com/periwinkle9/smb-autosplitter/wiki/Supported-Emulators) wiki page for the current list of supported emulators.
+Snes9x / bsnes / BizHawk / SNESGT

 Due to technical challenges, Bizhawk is currently not supported.
 Support for Bizhawk is unlikely to come in the foreseeable future.